Nigerian Correctional Service

 The Nigerian Correctional Service (NCoS), formerly known as Nigerian Prison Service (NPS), is a government agency of Nigeria which operates prisons.
-The agency is headquartered in Abuja, and it is under the supervision of the Ministry of the Interior and the Civil Defence Immigration and Correctional Service.
+The agency is headquartered in Abuja, and it is under the supervision of the Ministry of the Interior and the Civil Defence, Immigration, Prisons, Fire Service Board.
 The name was changed from the Nigerian Prisons Service to the Nigerian Correctional Service by President Muhammadu Buhari on 15 August 2019 after signing the Nigerian Correctional Service Act of 2019 into law.
 The bill was passed by the 8th Assembly of the House of Representatives but the signing was done two months after their tenure had expired.
-The law divides the Correctional Service into two main areas which are The Custodial Service and Non-custodial Service.
+The law divides the Correctional Service into two main areas which are the Custodial Service and Non-custodial Service.

-About

-The Nigerian Correctional Service is an arm of the Criminal Justice System domiciled in the Ministry of Interior.

-The Nigerian Correctional Service is a federal phenomenon, i.e. there are no State Correctional Services in the Nigeria.
-Every Custodial Centre is a Federal Facility.
-The operation of the Service is supervised by the Ministry of Interior and the Civil Defence, Fire, Immigration and Corrections Board.
 The Controller General of the Nigerian Correctional Service is Haliru Nababa, who was appointed by President Muhammadu Buhari on 18 February 2021.

-He was preceded by Ja'afaru Ahmed.
+History